What You Need to Know About Drugs

 Medicines Are Legal Drugs

 If you've ever been sick and had to take medicine, you already know about one kind of drugs.
-Medicines are legal drugs, meaning doctors are allowed to prescribe them for patients, stores can sell them, and people are allowed to buy them.
+Medicines are legal drugs, meaning doctors can prescribe them for patients, stores can sell them, and people are allowed to buy them.
 But it's not legal, or safe, for people to use these medicines any way they want or to buy them from people who are selling them illegally.

 Why Are Illegal Drugs Dangerous?